Heart Meditation

 Wholeheartedness - when you give all yourself to love completely - withholding nothing - is a sign that your heart is in full operation.
 If your heart has been broken, you will feel depressed, burned out, bitter, dissociated, scared and defensive.

-In order to live a full and passionate life, you will need to recover your heart.
+So, in order to live a full and passionate life, you will need to recover your heart.
 If your heart has been broken in the past, it is your responsibility to heal it.
 Wholeheartedness is a 100% commitment to love all of yourself.

 Becoming Friendly with Your Emotions